bmgk/PLCTIA.NetLibrary-documentation/docs/block/code/section/Temp.md

 }
 ```
 :::tip
-Each property must be decorated by Local Variable Attribute.
+Each properties must be decorated by Local Variable Attribute.
 :::